DnguyenE/cs-questionate/README.md

-### Questionate ###
+### CS-Questionate ###

-This application is made for educational purposes where the student can use this application for studying and the teacher can use this application for generating tests.
+This is a react application to transform physical flashcards and turn them into digital flashcards.

-To read about to the project developement steps, read "update.txt" in the files
+There are pre-made flashcards on the application as well as the option to create your own flashcards

-- Seow CS
+All project development steps are detailed in the "update.txt" file.